envirover/spldocs/pages/spl/2.5/splradioroom-rpi.md

 Connect the cellular or satellite Internet modem to Raspberry Pi as recommended by the modem manufacturer.
 The modems are not shown on the diagram.

 UV Radio Room 2.5 supports version 2.0 of MAVLink protocol.

 ![Radio Room with Raspberry Pi Zero W, RockBLOCK 9603, and Hologram Nova modem](images/radioroom.jpg)

-_Radio Room setup with Raspberry Pi Zero W, RockBLOCK 9603, and Hologram Nova modem_
+_Radio Room setup with Raspberry Pi 3, RockBLOCK 9603, and Sixfab 4G/LTE cellular modem_

 ## Installing